Positional good: Definitions

 One early instance of positional economy comes from San Gimignano – a Tuscan medieval town that has been described as the Manhattan of the Middle Ages because of its towers (in the past there were about eighty towers).
-Towers were not built by aristocratic families to live in them, but to "demonstrate" to community, their power, affluence and status of each family.
+Towers were not built by aristocratic families to live in them, but to "demonstrate" to community, their power, affluence, and status of each family.
 In this case, the owner of a tower consumed a positive level of positional good, like power, instead the family which did not own a tower or owned a lower building consumed a negative level of positional good, that is, it consumed the exposure stemming from the power of the owner.
 For this reason, there is a zero-sum game in the family consumptions.
 There is a party consuming a positive amount of positional good and at the same time there is a counterparty consuming a negative amount of such a good.
 The aristocratic family – owners of a tower – enjoyed the positive consumption of the positional good, namely it had a positive utility deriving from the positional good.
 On the contrary, the family – non-owners of a tower – suffered from the negative consumption of the positional good (the consumption of exposure to power of others), namely it had a negative utility.
 For this reason, there is a zero-sum game in the family utilities.

-Towers were not built stuck to each other; it would have reduced the construction costs because a part of walls would be shared.
-Instead, among towers there is a gap, but this gap is not large enough for a person to pass through; it is the size of a brick.
-The reason of this gap and its size is to keep costs of construction high, and to deny the positive consumption of a positional good to families which were not rich enough to build the entire edifice.
-For this reason, positional good is related to a higher pricing.
 The case of San Gimignano's towers explains three meanings of positional good, each one resting on the idea of social scarcity: 1) the first one based on a zero-sum game in the consumptions, 2) the second one based on a zero-sum game in the payoffs (utilities), and 3) the third one related to higher pricing mechanism to deny the consumption of others.